Probabilistic Contrastive Learning for Domain Adaptation: Discussion

 \subsection{PCL v.s.
 FCL}

-Current approaches based on FCL~\cite{singh2021clda,singh2021semi,zhou2022domain} generally regard contrastive learning as a general technique to improve feature consistency and often focus on the false negative sample problem.
-Few works consider the shortcomings of contrastive learning in domain adaptation tasks from the perspective of the deviation of features and class weights.
-Therefore, we believe that analyzing and finding this shortcoming is not a trivial result.
-Based on the above insights, we deduce a concise PCL through in-depth analysis.
-We surprisingly found that only two simple operations (using probabilities and removing $\ell_{2}$ normalization) are needed to force features close to class weights.

-Experimentally, we compare contrastive learning based on features (FCL) and probabilities (PCL), and present the results in Table~\ref{tab:different_feature_position}.
-First, the traditional FCL can improve the performance of the baseline but the gain is limited.
-Second, the average gain of our probabilistic contrastive learning over FCL is more than 5$\%$, which indicates the valuable effect of probabilistic contrastive learning.
+In this part, we compare contrastive learning based on features (FCL) and probabilities (PCL), and present the results in Table~\ref{tab:different_feature_position}.
+It can be seen that PCL can greatly improve the gain of FCL (FCL: 1.8$\%$ v.s.
+PCL: 7.4$\%$).